OMAC (comics): Batman and the Outsiders

-Salah Miandad/ReMAC from Batman and the Outsiders.
+Salah Miandad / ReMAC from Batman and the Outsiders.
 Art by Julian Lopez.

 A modified OMAC is shown as a part of the new Outsiders team in the 2008 Batman and the Outsiders series.

 When a team from the Justice League attempts to seize a partially active OMAC, a leftover from The OMAC Project events, Batman takes the opportunity to reclaim it for himself—having Francine Langstrom create a clever forgery to leave in care of the League.

-The OMAC, renamed ReMAC, appears to be "an iPod with its tracklist wiped".
-Langstrom is unable to discern who ReMAC was before being infected by the OMAC virus; finding ReMAC a mere husk, devoid of any personal identity.
-This complete lack of personality makes ReMAC the perfect infiltrator, using its advanced shapeshifting abilities and its unquestioning obedience for the Outsiders' sake.

-Since its lack of personality allows villains to snatch control of ReMAC, turning it into an enemy, Batman rigs up a telepresence system turning ReMAC into an advanced drone for Salah Miandad, Langstrom's chief assistant, enabling operation from the Outsiders HQ, the Batcave, or other secret locations.
+The OMAC, renamed ReMAC, is a husk devoid of any personal identity, with Langstrom being unable to uncover who it was before being turned into an OMAC.
+This complete lack of personality makes ReMAC the perfect infiltrator, using its advanced shapeshifting abilities and unquestioning obedience for the Outsiders' cause.
+Batman creates a telepresence system turning ReMAC into an advanced drone for Langstrom's assistant Salah Miandad, enabling operation from the Outsiders HQ, the Batcave, or other secret locations.

-While testing a new neural interface, less dependent from his stamina, to control the former OMAC, Salah is knocked into a coma.
-His mind comes to reside in ReMAC, supplanting the missing personality of the drone for a while (one full issue), until, due to the machinations of Simon Hurt, ReMAC is fed a malicious self-destruct code that destroys it, making the restoration of Salah's consciousness impossible.
+While testing a new neural interface to control the former OMAC, Miandad is knocked into a coma.
+His mind comes to reside in ReMAC, supplanting the missing personality of the drone.
+Due to the machinations of Simon Hurt, ReMAC is fed a malicious self-destruct code that destroys it, killing Miandad.